Mary Crandall Hales, wife of Elder Robert D. Hales, dies at 90 - NewsBreak

 WEST VALLEY CITY, Utah (KUTV) — One person died Monday morning in a passenger vehicle vs. tanker crash that left a Mountain View Corridor intersection closed and the surrounding area covered in thousands of gallons of diesel fuel.
 The incident happened shortly before 8:15 a.m.
 Jan.
 16, at the...

-Both directions of I-15 in Lehi closed after blowing snow causes chain-reaction of crashes
+I-80 eastbound lanes closed for hours in Summit County after trailer catches fire

-LEHI, Utah (KUTV) — Both directions of I-15 in Lehi were shut down after blowing snow caused a chain-reaction of crashes.
+WANSHIP, Utah (KUTV) — All eastbound lanes of I-80 in Summit County were shut down after a semi-truck's trailer caught fire.
 Sgt.
-Cameron Roden with Utah Highway Patrol said a total of ten crashes were reported both northbound and southbound on I-15 around 10 p.m. on Tuesday.
-Several vehicles...
+Cameron Roden with Utah Highway Patrol said the incident was reported a short time after 6 p.m. near milepost 156 in Wanship of a vehicle fire on the right shoulder of the road.

 Comments / 0